handsom3j4ck/SimpleIptv/README.md

 | Output file not created | Ensure the output directory exists and is writable |

 ---

-## 🙌 Acknowledgments

-- Developers of `cloudscraper` and `requests`
-- Open-source community for inspiration and feedback
-- Security researchers in the IPTV and STB ecosystem

----

-## 📬 Contact

-For issues, suggestions, or responsible disclosure, please open a GitHub Issue.

 > 🔐 **Do not use this tool for malicious purposes.
 Respect privacy, legality, and ethics.**